- The Pyramid of Niches is one of the most unique pyramids ever built in Central America.

-The surrounding fertile land was ideal for the cultivation of maize, cacao, vanilla, and tobacco, which provided all the necessary elements for Tajin to quickly propser.
+The surrounding fertile land was ideal for the cultivation of maize, cacao, vanilla, and tobacco, which provided all the necessary elements for Tajin to quickly prosper.
 Thanks to its various crops, the city was able to establish and support a prosperous trade center.
 The inhabitants of El Tajin may have been among the first to cultivate orchids that produce vanilla.

 Archeological excavations of the site have revealed that the city was inhabited in the 1st century CE.
-Since these early traces of habitation, the ancient city is thought to have underwent as many as twelve distinct construction phases leading up to the 12th century CE.
+Since these early traces of habitation, the ancient city is thought to have undergone as many as twelve distinct construction phases leading up to the 12th century CE.

 The earliest phases of the history of the city are marked by an evident influence of greater cities such as Teotihuacan.
 This influence is supported by the discovery of pottery and the city’s architectural elements, most notably El Tajin’s stepped pyramids.